pynapple-org/pynapple/doc/user_guide/02_input_output.md

 Raw LFP data can be loaded with pynapple through the NEO library.
 Internally, pynapple uses the NEO raw IO classes to read the data and convert them to one of the pynapple time series object.
-This is done through the class [`nap.LFPReader`](pynapple.io.neo.LFPReader).
+This is done through the class [`nap.EphysReader`](pynapple.io.neo.EphysReader).

 See here the [list of supported formats](https://neo.readthedocs.io/en/stable/rawiolist.html) of python-neo.

-The minimal example to load a dataset is to instantiate the `LFPReader` class with the path to the data file.
+The minimal example to load a dataset is to instantiate the `EphysReader` class with the path to the data file.

 ```
 import pynapple as nap
-data = nap.LFPReader("path_to_your_file")
+data = nap.EphysReader("path_to_your_file")
 ```

 Below are shown a few examples of loading LFP and spikes.

 ### Neuroscope / Binary file

-If you have a session recorded as binary files with Neuroscope, you can load it with the `LFPReader` class or directly with the function [`nap.load_eeg`](pynapple.io.misc.load_eeg).
+If you have a session recorded as binary files with Neuroscope, you can load it with the `EphysReader` class or directly with the function [`nap.load_eeg`](pynapple.io.misc.load_eeg).

 ```